Moving to Freiburg, Germany

 If you have not spent a lot of time in Freiburg, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Freiburg, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Freiburg for a long period, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could provide financial stability in the future.
 However, buying a home also comes with additional costs such as property taxes, maintenance, and insurance, which you should consider.
 It also requires a significant upfront investment, including a down payment and closing costs.
 On the other hand, renting a home in Freiburg offers more flexibility.
 If you're not sure about your long-term plans or if your job requires you to move frequently, renting might be a better option.
 Renting also allows you to avoid the costs and responsibilities of home ownership, and it may be more affordable in the short term.
 In addition, the housing market in Freiburg is competitive, with high demand and relatively low supply, which can drive up prices.
 This could make renting a more affordable option, at least in the short term.
 Ultimately, the decision to buy or rent a home in Freiburg should be based on your personal and financial circumstances.
-It's important to do your research, consider all the costs involved, and consult with a financial advisor or real estate professional before making a decision," said one expat in Freiburg.
+It's important to do your research, consider all the costs involved, and consult with a financial advisor or real estate professional before making a decision," remarked one expat who made the move to Freiburg.

 What cultural faux pas should I try to avoid making in Freiburg?